kjell/mcn-2020-git-haiku/index.md

-Won't you come and see
+The sea darkening
-Is also changed to another
+and bring to men a chance to rest
-Mogami River.
+With tears.